-Washingtonians will soon be able to explore London on a budget thanks to the new low-cost startup Norse Atlantic Airways, taking off in style with a plan to launch nonstop flights from Dulles International Airport to London this summer for fairs as low as $195 each way!
+Washingtonians can explore London on a budget thanks to the new low-cost startup Norse Atlantic Airways, taking off in style with the launch of nonstop flights from Dulles International Airport to London this summer for fairs as low as $195 each way!

-Norse will initially offer direct flights six days a week from Dulles to London’s Gatwick Airport over the summer, before reducing service to four flights per week beginning in September.
+Norse is initially offering direct flights six days a week from Dulles to London’s Gatwick Airport this summer, before reducing service to four flights per week beginning in September.

 “This marks an important moment for consumers as we celebrate the launch of ticket sales between Washington Dulles and London Gatwick,” Norse Atlantic Airways founder and CEO Bjørn Tore Larsen said in a press release.
 “The addition of direct flights to Washington, D.C., from the U.K. will provide greater choice and value for consumers.”